 In 2016 I discovered forest therapy and by June 2017, I was traveling to the Rocky Mountains in British Columbia for an 8-day, immersive, off-the-grid training experience with the Association of Nature and Forest Therapy Guides and Programs (ANFT), under the teachings of M. Amos Clifford and Sky-Maria Buitenhuis.
 The training was an incredible experience that introduced me to a new depth of nature connection.
 In 2018, I received my official Forest Therapy Guide Certification from the ANFT.
 I now also volunteer with the non-profit Global Institute of Forest Therapy (GIFT).

 I am continually working on cultivating my relationship to nature and feel so blessed to be able to guide others in that experience.
 The landscape of forests and waterways throughout southern Ontario is so rich with opportunities to explore, grow, and slow down.

-All photos on this site are owned by Kristina Domsic and Matthew Wartman and protected by local copyright laws.
+All photos on this site by Kristina Domsic and Matthew Wartman; protected by copyright.